-STYLE A8 WITH REFERENCES.
+STYLE A_8 WITH REFERENCES.

 David's thirst for God.
 PSALMS.
 He praiseth God for his grace.
-10 Trust not in oppression, and become not vain in robbery: "if riches increase, set not your heart upon them.
-11 God hath spoken bonce; twice have I heard this; that "power belongeth unto God."
+10 Trust not in oppression, and become not vain in robbery; a if riches increase, set not your heart upon them.
+11 God hath spoken bonce; twice have I heard this; that power belongeth unto God.

-10 Trust not in oppression, and become are complished a diligent search: both where the inward thought of every one of them, and the heart, is deep.
+3 both 12 cor, we are consumed to the power between the power between the inward thought of every one of them, and the heart, is deep.